aspiringsecurity/EMTTR/README.md

 Signature workflow in Medical Documents using Open Text API: We are building a docusign type workflow for medical documents powered by Vue.js, flask, Open Text API.
 We are extending the core signature demo workflow solution.Please visit https://github.com/aspiringsecurity/EMTTR/tree/main/dapp_suite/signature-workflow-opentext-api

-Contract Approval Workflow Application for Medical Counselor: We are developing a contract approval application for Medical Counselors using OpenText Cloud Platform.
+Contract Approval Workflow Application for CROS and pharma organizations: We are developing a contract approval application for CROS and pharma organizations using OpenText Cloud Platform.
 We are consuming IM services from the OpenText Cloud Platform and extending the demo example.
 Please visit: https://github.com/aspiringsecurity/EMTTR/tree/main/dapp_suite/demo-contract-approval-CROs

 OCT SSO workflow: REST service calls required to login to OCP and access information management services (IMS) from OpenText.
 Please visit https://github.com/aspiringsecurity/EMTTR/tree/main/dapp_suite/OCP-sso-workflow-analytics